yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

    `-mmcblk1p2  179:98   0  8.7G  0 part /mnt/sdroot
                                          /

-Now we can copy rootfs to eMMC (either from SD rootfs or from tarball) and umount the partitions when writes finish.
+Now we can copy rootfs to eMMC (either from SD rootfs or from tar file) and umount the partitions when writes finish.

 **From SD**